 Prerequisite: Completion of sophomore English requirement or consent of the department.
 May be repeated for credit for a maximum of 6 term hours.
-Various topics selected from the areas of literature, writing, linguistics, film, or pedagogy and intended for the nonspecialist.
-Three hours of lecture.
+Various topics selected from the areas of literature, writing, linguistics, film, or pedagogy and intended for the non-specialist.
+3 cr.